Benjins/BNGine/README.md

 OS X: Ha ha, there's no Mac version. _yet_.

+Update: Ha ha, there sort of is one.
+But I'm not very good at Mac stuff, so it's 32-bit only and you can't resize the window and there are a lot of caveats.
+Yay.

 Building
 -------------
 *Windows*: Run ```build.bat runtime``` to build the runtime exe, or ```build.bat editor``` to build the editor.